nico3333fr/CSP-useful/README.md

 So it is a great help for progressive enhancement, orthogonality and clean front-end.

+## How to see easily CSP directives on a website

+For Firefox: make Maj+F2 and type "security csp".
+It will show you directives and advices.

+If you have webdevelopper toolbar, go into infos - HTTP headers.

 ## About plugins

 JS/jQuery plugins should provide the CSP requirements they need to work (especially inline-styles or inline-js), so: